FengCheng945/MyTinyRenderer/README.md

 ## Commit 1 : Line drawing and framebuffer (included barycentric coordinate interpolation)
 #### Function Update Description：
+##### the triangle() : find barycentric coordinates of the point P with respect to the triangle ABC.
+And determine whether a point is in a triangle by the barycentric coordinates.

     void TGAImage::triangle(Vec2i* vertex, TGAImage& image, TGAColor color) {